4.5 - Emission profile

 By producing charts or visuals highlighting the different results obtained and the points deserving particular attention

-By producing charts or visuals popularising the results, for example by comparing the orders of magnitude of the emissions obtained to reference activities (for example combustion of one litre of oil, a flight)
+By producing charts or visuals that popularise the results, for example by comparing the orders of magnitude of the emissions obtained with reference activities (for example combustion of one litre of oil, a plane trip)

-By detailing the distribution of emissions within each of the inventory categories, and analysing these results in more or less detail for each category, depending on the importance of that category within the Bilan Carbone®.
-The three largest categories of the inventory must be the subject of a detailed analysis
+By detailing the distribution of emissions within each category of the assessment, and by analysing these results in more or less detail for each category, depending on the importance of that category within the Bilan Carbone®.
+The three most important categories of the assessment shall be the subject of a detailed analysis

 A carbon intensity per k€ of turnover, in tCO2e/k€ or kgCO2e/k€